 11. Fossil Hunting: Take Home Souvenirs

-While it’s not a popular thing to do, it definitely is a unique experience to have in Spiti.
+While it’s not a popular, it definitely is one of the unique things to do in Spiti Valley in December.
 The villages of Langza and Hikkim are wrapped up with fossils so much that it’s impossible to look around and not find one out at all.
 And if you fail to find any, worry not.
 The local kids might just come around to sell them as souvenirs to you.

 Best places for fossil hunting in Spiti: Langza and Hikkim village

 Tip: Look for fossils patiently when you’re in the village as finding one initially might take more than five minutes.